dCache/dcache/docs/TheBook/src/main/markdown/config-chimera.md

      OSMTemplate
      sGroup

 As the tag OSMTemplate was created the tag HSMType is assumed to be osm.
-The storage class of the files which are copied into the directory **/data** after the tags have been set will be myStore:myGroup@osm.
+The storage class of the files which are copied into the directory `/data` after the tags have been set will be `myStore:myGroup@osm`.

 If directory tags are used to control the behaviour of dCache and/or a tertiary storage system, it is a good idea to plan the directory structure in advance, thereby considering the necessary tags and how they should be set up.
 Moving directories should be done with great care or even not at all.
 Inherited tags can only be created by creating a new directory.

 Example:

-Assume that data of two experiments, experiment-a and experiment-b is written into a namespace tree with subdirectories **/data/experiment-a** and **/data/experiment-b**.
+Assume that data of two experiments, experiment-a and experiment-b is written into a namespace tree with subdirectories `/data/experiment-a` and `/data/experiment-b`.
 As some pools of the dCache are financed by experiment-a and others by experiment-b they probably do not like it if they are also used by the other group.
 To avoid this the directories of experiment-a and experiment-b can be tagged.

      [user] $ /usr/bin/chimera writetag /data/experiment-a OSMTemplate "StoreName exp-a"
      [user] $ /usr/bin/chimera writetag /data/experiment-b OSMTemplate "StoreName exp-b"

-Data from experiment-a taken in 2010 shall be written into the directory **/data/experiment-a/2010** and data from experiment-a taken in 2011 shall be written into **/data/experiment-a/2011**.
-Data from experiment-b shall be written into **/data/experiment-b**.
+Data from experiment-a taken in 2010 shall be written into the directory `/data/experiment-a/2010` and data from experiment-a taken in 2011 shall be written into `/data/experiment-a/2011`.
+Data from experiment-b shall be written into `/data/experiment-b`.
 Tag the directories correspondingly.

      [user] $ /usr/bin/chimera writetag /data/experiment-a/2010 sGroup "run2010"
      [user] $ /usr/bin/chimera writetag /data/experiment-a/2011 sGroup "run2011"